vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       an online postsecondary course.
 We employ a randomized control trial ...” (p.
       2)
     analysis: >
-      First Paragraph: Criterion I requires that the study be conducted by researchers independent of the intervention’s original designers.
+      Criterion I requires that the study be conducted by researchers independent of the intervention’s original designers.

-      Second Paragraph: Here, the same group that designed the scheduling prompt also implemented and analyzed the study.
+      Here, the same group that designed the scheduling prompt also implemented and analyzed the study.

-      Third Paragraph: Thus, the Independent Conduct criterion is not met.
+      Thus, the Independent Conduct criterion is not met.
   p:
     met: false
     explanation: >